KindaBrazy/LynxHub-Python-Toolkit/README.md

 10. [ ] Show detailed errors for installations/updates.
 11. [ ] Add settings to disable auto venv assignment for AIs.
 12. [ ] Set a default venv for all AIs.
+13. [ ] Prompt and warn user to modify pre-command of arguments to set venv for AI.

 ## 🚀 Features